 As we discussed elsewhere on this website, the boiling point of a sugar + water solution depends on the concentration of sugar.
 The more sugar and the less water you have, the higher the boiling point.
 At sea level, pure water boils at 100C (212F).
 Once a lot of the water has boiled off, at a concentration of 85% sugar, the boiling temperature has risen to as high as 112C.

-In maple syrup you will never go that high in sugar content.
+In maple syrup you will never go that high in sugar content (you will for maple cream though).
 Instead, maple sap officially turns into maple syrup once the sugar content is 66w% and it can go up to 69w%.
 There are several ways to determine whether the mapl syrup is done.
 First of all, you can check the boiling temperautre.
 Since the boiling temperature is intricately linked to the sugar content, it is a good measure.
 At Maple Row Sugarhouse they boil up to a temperature of about 102-104C (= 215-220F).

 Last but not least, you can use a refractometer.
 None of them are highly complicated tools to use!